 I guess I just use my journals as proof of my existence.
 No one will remember my husband and I after we pass… At least if there are physical journals someone will know my name.
 I don’t know what to do with them when I’m dead though.

-In my opinion, writing a journal ensures that you will leave something behind, sort of as a legacy.
-Except for when you're really good at hiding your journal (like me, but I'll get to that later).
+In my opinion, writing a journal ensures that you will leave something behind, sort of a legacy.
 To me, journaling is a form of immortality.
-It's a way for me to make sure that my thoughts, character, and inner-dialogue get to live on after I leave this earth.
+It’s a way for me to make sure that my thoughts, character, and inner-dialogue get to live on after I leave this earth.